Have you heard of the plumbago plant – Ceratostigma plumbaginoides?

 Cut plumbago back severely in the fall, and top-dress with fresh soil or repot, according to need.

-Store potted plants fairly cool and dry until days begin to lengthen in the earliest spring.
+Store potted plants fairly cool and dry until days lengthen in the earliest spring.
 Then, raise the temperature and force spring flowers into full sun.

-Whether you are planting the plant in a garden bed or in a container, applying the mulch will help in reducing the growth of weeds and improves the retention of moisture.
+Whether you are planting the plant in a garden bed or in a container, applying the mulch will help reduce the growth of weeds and improve the retention of moisture.

 A Guide To Watering Plumbago

-When watering Plumbago flowers make sure to water thoroughly until all the soil around the plant(s) is moist.
+When watering Plumbago flowers, ensure that you water thoroughly until all the soil around the plant(s) is moist.
 The plant does not require a lot of water.
 Allow the area to become dry before the next watering session.

 Water container plants sparingly in the winter.
 If treated as a perennial, cut back in late winter to encourage new growth for the upcoming season.